Joseph Kaeble: Biography

 Born in Saint-Moïse, east of Mont-Joli, Joseph Kaeble lived in the Gaspé until the age of 22.
 He had a brother, a sister, and a half-brother.
 His father died when he was still a child, and the family then settled in Sayabec, a village at the head of Lac Matapédia.
 There Kaeble attended the school run by the Frères de la Croix de Jésus, where he was remembered as a serious and energetic student.
 Later he worked as a mechanic at a local sawmill.

 On March 20, 1916, Kaeble volunteered in the 189th Infantry Battalion and trained at Valcartier for six months before being sent to England on September 27.
 In England Kaeble was transferred to the 69th Infantry Battalion, which would be incorporated into the 22nd Infantry Battalion.
-Kaeble had the rank on private and was part of a machine gun team.
+Kaeble had the rank of private and was part of a machine gun team.

 Kaeble would take part in the Battle of Vimy Ridge on April 9, 1917 and twelve days after the battle he was wounded in the right shoulder and sent to No.13 General Hospital and then at No.1 Convalescent Depot.
 Kaeble spent twenty-five days in hospital before returning to his unit on May 27, 1917 and take part in the battles of Hill 70 and Passchendaele.
 In March 1918 the 22nd was in the Mercatel sector and on April 23rd Kaeble was promoted to corporal.

 The actions that would result in Joseph Kaeble receiving the Victoria Cross occurred on June 8, 1918.
 The following extract is recorded in the London Gazette Supplement No. 30903, dated September 16, 1918:

 "For most conspicuous bravery and extraordinary devotion to duty when in charge of a Lewis gun section in the front line trenches, on which a strong enemy raid was attempted.

 During an intense enemy bombardment Cpl.
 Kaeble remained at the parapet with his Lewis gun shouldered ready for action, the field of fire being very short.
 As soon as the barrage lifted from the front line, about fifty of the enemy advanced towards his post.
 By this time the whole of his section except one had become casualties.
 Cpl.
 Kaeble jumped over the parapet, and holding his Lewis gun at the hip, emptied one magazine after another into the advancing enemy, and, although wounded several times by fragments of shells and bombs, he continued to fire, and entirely blocked the enemy by his determined stand.
 Finally, firing all the time, he fell backwards into the trench, mortally wounded.
 While lying on his back in the trench he fired his last cartridges over the parapet at the retreating Germans, and before losing consciousness shouted to the wounded about him: 'Keep it up boys; do not let them get through!
 We must stop them!
 The complete repulse of the enemy attack at this point was due to the remarkable personal bravery and self-sacrifice of this gallant non-commissioned officer, who died of his wounds shortly afterwards."